 - Excellent written and verbal communication skills.
 Graphics skills are a plus.

 - The ability to participate in or lead meetings, speak easily and clearly in front of groups, and facilitate or support public presentations, client and stakeholder meetings.

 - Software proficiency in Word, Excel, PowerPoint, and Adobe Creative Suite.

 - Familiarity with park and recreation systems planning, trends, metrics and/or services.

 - A willingness to join one of MIG’s identified offices to work directly with our teams and clients.

 - An ability to develop collaborative, productive, and respectful relationships with community members, organizations, and partners.

-- Relevant experience in managing public and private-sector projects, including maintaining compliance with project contracts, drafting and managing scopes and budgets, maintaining schedules, as well as working with clients and partners to execute project work.
+- You have relevant experience in managing public and private-sector projects, including maintaining compliance with project contracts, drafting and managing scopes and budgets, maintaining schedules, as well as working with clients and partners to execute project work.

-- The ability to actively participate in marketing and business development opportunities, create proposals for prospective projects, participate in interviews, and develop and maintain potential client and partner relationships.
+- You have the ability to actively participate in marketing and business development opportunities, create proposals for prospective projects, participate in interviews, and develop and maintain potential client and partner relationships.